Dataflows

 Union

 Unlike the join step, the data is attached rather than linked.
-You just have to select the table to attach, then all columns of the table to be attached, where the name and the data type match, will be attached to the corresponding column of the original table.
+All columns of the table to be attached, where the name and the data type match, will be appended to the corresponding column of the original table.
 If there is no match of the column name or the data type does not match, the column will be ignored.
 In case the column names or data types do not match, you need to rename or reformat them first to make them match.

 Union